Quotation

-The SEGA GameGear is a nice handheld which was released in 1991, and AFAIK the first handheld to sport a (backlit !) color LCD display, seven years before Nintendo released their GameBoy Color (which came quite late IMHO).
+The SEGA GameGear is a nice handheld which was released in 1991, and one of the first handhelds to sport a (backlit !) color LCD display, seven years before Nintendo released their GameBoy Color (which came quite late IMHO).
+The first colored handheld seems to be the Atari Lynx which was released in 1989 (thanks to Claus-Dieter Volko for pointing that out).
 The GameGear contains an 8-bit Z80 CPU (the predecessor of the 8088/8086 on which the PCs as we know them are based), running at 3.58 MHz and has 64kB main and 64kB video memory.
 The display was a backlit color LCD with a resolution of 160x144 and the video chip is able to display 64 colors at a time.

 Although technical supperior to the GameBoy in many aspects (the GameBoys' only advantages are that its' Z80 was running faster and that the display had a higher resolution but only 4 shades of gray) it never was as sucessful as the GameBoy mainly for cost reasons: the GameGear was about twice as expensive as the GameBoy.
 Oh, and a GameBoy runs about 6+ hours on 4 AA batteries... the GameGear only about two and a half hours with 6 AA batteries (the backlit color LCD eats a lot of power).